okohll/abdocs/content/docs/tables/hierarchy-navigation/to-grandchild-records.md

 Of course, that child record may itself have subsidiary records of its own, e.g. a contact may have a tab for their training records.

-When that's the case, agileBase exposes both tiers of data on screen so the user can jump from the top level, in this example the organisation, directly to a contact's training records.
+When that's the case, Agilebase exposes both tiers of data on screen so the user can jump from the top level, in this example the organisation, directly to a contact's training records.

 This type of navigation manifests in different ways according to the setup.